 - language improvement to refresh and update your English

-- a visit to a local education provider (where possible)
+- a visit to a local education school (term dates permitting)

 - a guided historical tour of Oxford